1. EC2 Disaster Recovery – Introduction

 These objects exist at the context of the local region, and not at the remote region where you want to recover the instance.
 Key Pairs and Security Groups are objects you define, so it’s easy enough to define them at other regions as well.
 As for Kernels and Ram Disks, you need to find compatible ones at the remote region.
 N2WS helps you with that by trying to find AMIs at the remote region that are similar to the original AMI that was used to launch the instance at the original region.
 When finding such an AMI, you can use it’s configuration to launch the recovered instance.

 N2WS Backup & Recovery offers a comprehensive solution for both EC2 Backup and EC2 Disaster Recovery.
 When weighing the costs and business needs of your disaster recovery solution in case of an outage, you can take into account the probability of an region-wide outage and assume you can live with a higher recovery point objective than in case of an outage within a region.
 If your business doesn’t allow you for such an RPO, you will probably need to implement a high availability solution as well as the EC2 disaster recovery.

-AWS announced back in 2013 that EBS snapshots copy will be incremental.
+AWS EBS snapshots copy are incremental.
 This means that every copy operation will only copy blocks that were changed since the last snapshot (of the same volume) that was copied.
-With this change, it will be a lot easier to make copies much more frequently, maybe even in the same frequency as the snapshots taken in the original region.
+Therefore it’s incredibly easy to make copies much more frequently, maybe even in the same frequency as the snapshots taken in the original region.
 Still, as copying is a more expensive operation that taking it locally, you need to plan and weigh cost against business needs.